Skip Navigation

 Increased passenger rail service on the NHHS corridor will provide important transportation, economic development and environmental benefits for local communities and the entire region.
 Most importantly, it will provide travelers with a fast, safe and reliable public transportation alternative to the congestion that plagues our roads during rush hour each day and to the steadily increasing price of gasoline.

-The NHHS project will provide the following benefits:
+The NHHS Rail Program will provide the following benefits:

 Providing Local and Regional Connections